autonome/metafluff/posts/2007/10/feed-organization-and-entropy/index.md

 ---
 layout: post
-title: Feed organization and entropy
+title: "Feed organization and entropy"
 published_at: 2007-10-16
 date: 2007-10-16
 ---